Buddster124/Break-Windows-Update/README.md

    1. Disable: This will disable BITS / wuauserv on start-up and it will stop the service.
 It will also move/rename qmgr.dll and wuaueng.dll.
    2. Renable: This will revert what the disable option did.
    3. Destroy: This will completly remove qmgr.dll and wuaueng.dll aswell as remove the windows update service completely.

+   # Notes
+   1. The dll files for windows update and bits are moved to "C:\GHTemp\SystemFiles\WindowsUpdate\".
+If this directory is removed after disabling windows update, You will be unable to restore windows update.
+   2. I would highly recommend making a restore point before running this script.

 # Roadmap
   1. Create a GUI For the script and pack it into an exe.